 Terry founded Terry Morse Software, Inc. in June 1996 and released a software product called Terry Morse Myrmidon:

-which turns any Macintosh file into a Web page with a single click.
-The company's second product, GoClick, was released July 30, 1999.
+a Maacintosh printer driver that converted any printed file into a Web page with a single click.
+The company's second product, GoClick, which added HTML 4 and CSS support, was released July 30, 1999.

 Guy Kawasaki wrote an article in Macworld Magazine about Salient Software, Terry's first company.
-Click here to read this article.
+Click here to listen to a reading of this article.